-What Works There are no evidence-based practices at this time.
+What Works There are no evidence-ba There are no evidence-based practices at this time.
 What Seems to Work Cognitive behavioral therapy (CBT) for hoarding A multi-component cognitive behavioral treatment designed specifically for hoarding has shown promising results in adults.
 Not Adequately Tested Selective serotonin reuptake inhibitors (SSRIs) Possibly efficacious because of their effectiveness with similar disorders.